nidza07/nidza07.github.io/QC-docs/general usage.md

 You will be told several things you can do, such as pressing enter to start the game, B to add bots, shift+B to remove bots, or alt+O  to configure game options.

 If you don't know how to play a particular game, while at the table of that game, you can press ctrl+F1.
 This will open a page on our website displaying the detailed rules of that game.
 It will open either inside the client, in a web view, or inside your web browser, depending on your configuration.
 Note: Some games do not have any rules written at this time.
-Either because it is impossible to learn  them exclusively from the Playroom (games like Chess), they are quite popular and simple (such as Battleship), or they are simply easter egg games, meant for you to discover on your own.
+Either because it is impossible to learn  them exclusively from the Playroom (games like chess), they are quite popular and simple (such as Battleship), or they are simply easter egg games, meant for you to discover on your own.

 As we mentioned earlier, F1 will give you a list of shortcuts specific to that game.
-For example, maybe you know how to play Chess, but you don't know what is the shortcut the Playroom uses for navigating between different pieces.
+For example, maybe you know how to play Chess, but you don't know what the shortcut is the Playroom uses for navigating between different pieces.
 F1 will tell you this, and all the other shortcuts used.

 To invite somebody to your table, press ctrl+I while focused on their username.
 This can either be from the online users list (opened with ctrl+U), or from your friends list (opened with ctrl+F).
-Both of these lists are discussed later.
+Both of these lists will be discussed later.

-In case someone is not behaving appropriately and you would not like them on your table, press ctrl+k.
+In case someone is not behaving appropriately, and you would not like them to your table, press ctrl+k.
 This will open a menu allowing you to choose who to kick from the table.
 Ctrl+B will open a menu allowing you to choose who to ban from the table.
 Banning is different from kicking, in the sense that a banned person can no longer join the table at all unless they are unbanned, while a kicked person can join the table again.

 Ctrl+Shift+X will allow you to change the table master.
 Only the table master can kick, ban, invite people, or configure game options and start the game.

 If you would like your table to be hidden from the list of available public tables, press ctrl+H. This will make the table private.
-You can then invite the people you want on your table.
+You can then invite the people you want to your table.
 The same shortcut will turn the table public again.

 In case somebody leaves a table in the middle of a game, a bot will step in to replace them, or you can use the bot as a stand-by option until you find another human player to replace the leaving player.